TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 19/Proverbs 19.9.md

 ---

-A false witness shall not be unpunished; And he that uttereth lies shall perish.
+A false witness shall not be unpunished.
+He who utters lies shall perish.